iShafayet/cohtml/docs/public/syntax.md

 ### Attributes, ID and Class Shorthands

-**rules**
+**Rules**

 * attributes are written exactly like in html
 * There is a shorthand for IDs.
-Anything after a dollar ($) sign is considered an ID.
+Anything after a dollar ($) sign until a space is considered an ID.
 * There is a shorthand for Classes.
-Anything after a dot (.) sign is considered a class.
+Anything after a dot (.) sign until a space is considered a class.
 Multiple classes are supported

 **HTML**
 ```html